lizmat/raku-all-modules/jonathanstowe/Lumberjack-Dispatcher-Syslog/README.md

 ## Installation

-Assuming you have got a working installation of Rakudo perl 6 you should be able to install this with panda:
+Assuming you have got a working installation of Rakudo perl 6 you should be able to install this with zef:

-    panda install Lumberjack::Dispatcher::Syslog
+    zef install Lumberjack::Dispatcher::Syslog

 Or if you have a local clone of the code:

-    panda install .
+    zef install .

-Though I haven't tested with it, I see no reason that "zef" or any other installer that may come along shouldn't work equally well.

 ## Support